 The Board of Directors, which has the broadest powers and authority to administer and represent the Company, focus its activities on the definition and supervision of the general strategy of the Company, including the approval of the corporate policies — which include the environmental, the social and the corporate governance and regulatory compliance policies — in accordance with Article 13 of the Regulations of the Board of Directors [PDF].

-It also entrusts the organisation and strategic coordination functions to the chairman of the Board of Directors, to the chief executive officer and to the management team, who disseminate, implement and supervise the general strategy and the basic management guidelines defined by the Board of Directors pursuant to the to the Governance and Sustainability System.
+It also entrusts the supervision, organisation and strategic coordination functions to the chairman of the Board of Directors, to the chief executive officer and to the management team, who disseminate, implement and supervise the general strategy and the basic management guidelines defined by the Board of Directors.

 In addition, the Board of Directors has created an Executive Committee and four consultative committees: the Audit and Risk Supervision Committee, the Appointments Committee, the Remuneration Committee, and the Sustainable Development Committee.